 - Keyboard shortcuts of Nano command in Linux

-Create a New file by using nano command in Linux
+Create a New file by using the nano command in Linux

 You can read another article on how to create a file in Linux.
 I have described 5 ways to create a new file including cat command, touch command, etc.

-You can use several methods to open nano text editor.
+You can use several methods to open a nano text editor.

 As it is a command-line editor, now your first step is to open the terminal.
 You can open the terminal and the easiest way to access the terminal is the Ctrl+Alt+T shortcut key.